 US firms sour on their future in China as trade war bites: AmCham

-The China-U.S. trade war is souring the profit and investment outlook for U.S. companies operating in the world's second-biggest economy, a survey by a prominent American business association showed.

-SHANGHAI: The China-U.S. trade war is souring the profit and investment outlook for U.S. companies operating in the world's second-biggest economy, a survey by a prominent American business association showed.
+SHANGHAI: The US China trade war is souring the profit and investment outlook for US companies operating in the world's second-biggest economy, a report by a prominent American business association showed on Wednesday (Sep 11).

 The annual poll by the American Chamber of Commerce in Shanghai found that while most of its member companies remained profitable in 2018, the number reporting revenue growth fell.
 Projections for future revenue also dropped, highlighting the corrosive impact of the escalating tit-for-tat tariffs.